 Battery: Smart phones are known for using a lot of battery power and will require charging much more often than non-smart phones.
 Battery life can be extended by turning off certain features like GPS and WiFi when not needed.

-The reception of phones with internal aerials is affected by which way the phone is facing (towards a cell site), and whether the user's hand is covering the aerial.
+The reception of phones is affected by which way the phone is facing (towards a cell site), and whether the user's hand is covering the aerial.
 So if you're struggling to get a clear signal in a rural location, try turning the phone to face different directions, and make sure your hand doesn't cover the top of the back of the phone.

 Portability: Bigger screens give you more usable real estate and make images look amazing, but the larger phones don’t fit comfortably in your pocket or in your bra.
 They’re also harder to use with one hand.
 We strongly recommend trying out these big phones before you buy one.

 Cameras: Resolution and general lens/processing quality are improving, but are generally several steps behind dedicated digital cameras.
 Image quality is usually high enough for posting on the web or making small prints.
 (Remember the best camera is the one you have with you - which is usually your phone.
 And the newer smart phones can take some remarkable shots.)

 Text input options: All smart phones offer full QWERTY touch screen keyboards.
 Annoyingly, many default keyboards are awful, with poor layouts or confusing functions.
 However, there are superior alternatives you can download.
 Our tech writer Hadyn Green recommends 2 to try on both iOS and Android: Gboard by Google, and SwiftKey.